Financial Statement Report 2017 | February 8, 2018

 The operations in emerging countries have had a negative impact on the aging structure of accounts receivable and may increase credit losses or the need for higher provisions for doubtful accounts.

 Konecranes has made several acquisitions and expanded organically into new countries.
 A failure to integrate the acquired businesses, MHPS in particular, or grow newly established operations may result in a decrease in profitability and impairment of goodwill and other assets.

 One of the key strategic initiatives of Konecranes is oneKONECRANES.
 This initiative involves a major capital expenditure for the information systems.
 A higher-thanexpected development or implementation costs, or a failure to extract business benefits from the new processes and systems may lead to an impairment of assets or decrease in profitability.

 Konecranes delivers projects, which involve the risks related, for example, to engineering and project execution including Konecranes’ suppliers.
 A failure to plan or manage these projects may lead to higher-than-estimated costs or disputes with customers.

-Challenges in financing may force customers to postpone projects or even to cancel existing orders.
-A renewed downturn in the world economy could increase postponement of deliveries and cancellations of orders.
-Advance payments are an integral part of the Konecranes’ project business and they have played a crucial role in mitigating the adverse effects from postponements of certain deliveries and minor cancellations.
-Konecranes intends to avoid incurring costs of major projects under construction in excess of advance payments.
-However, it is possible that in some projects cost-related commitments may temporarily exceed the amount of advance payments.
+Challenges in financing, e.g., due to the currency fluctuations, may force customers to postpone projects or even cancel the existing orders.
+Konecranes intends to avoid incurring costs for major projects under construction in excess of advance payments.
+However, it is possible that the costrelated commitments in some projects temporarily exceed the amount of advance payments.

-Group’s other risks have remained unchanged and the pivotal risks are presented in the Annual Report.
+The Group’s other risks are presented in the Annual Report.